 Our monthly Contracts Register has details of all of the contracts we award to support us in our work, with further information in our monthly Transparency Report or our Local Transparency Report for tenders or contracts over £5,000.
 We also have a separate, specific publication for Waste Contracts.

 Our strategy and performance information, plans, assessments, inspections and reviews.

 The Plan is our 3-year strategy to Make the West Midlands Safer, Stronger and Healthier, including the targets against which we measure ourselves such as our risk-based attendance standards.
 Our Statement of Assurance and The Report brings together our key financial, governance and operational assurances and performance indication within one publication

 We have an Annual Audit Letter which brings together and summarises the findings from external audit work undertaken by the Audit Commission.
-You can also review our Peer Challenge Report done using the Operational Assessment (OPA) toolkit, the fire services’ self assessment tool.
+You can also review our Peer Challenge Report carried out in late 2016 by fire and rescue and local authority colleagues, using the Operational Assessment (OPA) toolkit, the fire services’ self-assessment tool.

 The West Midlands Conurbation Local Resilience Forum produces a Community Risk Register to look at the likelihood and impact of a range of hazards happening.
 A peer review of the arrangements of the local resilience forum was carried out by Greater Manchester Resilience Forum in 2015.

 As part of our commitment to diversity, inclusion, cohesion and equality, we have clear equality objectives which are supervised by the Fire Authority Scrutiny Committee.
 Under the Public Sector Equality Duty (Equality Act 2010) we’re also required to publish data annually on equality in our workforce – the data supplied is provided voluntarily by all staff and covers protected characteristics.
 We are required to publish data annually on equality in the workforce, that information can be found in our Workforce Data 2017 Document.